Our algorithm helps citizens through the bureaucracy of registering a business.

 Citizens registering a new business in Germany have to provide an industry code along with their registration.
 This industry code is chosen from a list of over 800 different codes, each described and defined in complicated “public administration language”.
 Finding the correct code from all these options is hard, especially if someone is not accustomed to the language used in these descriptions.

-Our client PublicPlan offers a chatbot that enables citizens to access public administration services.
-They wanted to enhance its functionality by offering an intuitive search function for industry codes.
+Our client PublicPlan developed an online service portal for the federal state of North Rhine-Westphalia which enables citizens to access public administration services.
+PublicPlan wanted to enhance its functionality by offering an intuitive search function for industry codes, integrated both in the portal's chatbot and the business registration assistant.

 The input to the algorithm developed here should be the citizen’s free-text description of the business he or she wants to register.